NSAPH/handbook/handbook/fasse.md

 ```

 Create a subfolder and GitHub repository for your analysis by following the convention [here](naming-convention).

+## Link your FASSE account to GitHub

+Create a GitHub repository for your analysis.

 ```{note}
 To clone an existing GitHub repository or push to GitHub, you may need to create a GitHub token.
 See instructions for that [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).